scalameta/metals/docs/editors/overview.md

 ## Build import

-**Built-in**: it is possible to import a build such as an sbt project directly from the editor.
+**✅**: it is possible to import a build such as an sbt project directly from the editor.

 **Requires browser**: importing a build requires additional steps in a web browser using a localhost server.
 It is not possible to import a build within